rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 I am not going to discuss human genome editing for enhancement much more, but there are numerous ethical considerations that should be taken into account when considering human genome editing for this end.

 ### [Risks and Concerns](#risks-and-concerns)
+_What concerns for humanity are there with human gene-editing?_

 https://arxiv.org/pdf/1410.5787.pdf?source=post_page---------------------------